 Post offices use distinctive orange Pošta signs.
-Most post offices are open from 8am until 6pm.
-On Saturdays they will close at noon.
+Most post offices are open from 8 am until 6 pm.
+On Saturdays, they will close at noon.
 Prague’s main post office is located just close to Wenceslas Sq.
 (Jindřišská 14, New Town).
-This 24-hour post office is located at Hybernská 15 close to Masaryko nádraží.
-The main post office, however, do not expect to operate in the English language.
-There are also several branches in the city centre which are open from 8am to 7pm (noon on Saturday) and are closed on Sunday.
-Postcards and letters weighing up to 20g which are being sent to Europe cost 20 CZK, or to anywhere else 21 CZK.
+This 24-hour post office is located at Hybernská 15, close to Masaryko nádraží.
+The main post office, however, does not expect to operate in the English language.
+There are also several branches in the city centre open from 8 am to 7 pm (noon on Saturday) and are closed on Sunday.
+Postcards and letters weighing up to 20g are being sent to Europe, cost 20 CZK, or to anywhere else 21 CZK.
 If you need to receive letters and parcels you can arrange poste-restante mail at the main post office.
-If you are an AMEX customer they can hold letters for you.
+If you are an AMEX customer, they can hold letters for you.
 Another option is to rent a post box; this costs around 100 CZK to 200 CZK a month.
-You must have your passport in order to a set up this service.
-If you wish to send mail or postcards you can buy stamps at any newsagents, bookshops, street vendors and post offices.
-Czech Post website.
+You must have your passport to a set up this service.
+If you wish to send mail or postcards, you can buy stamps at many newsagents, bookshops, street vendors and post offices—Czech post website.

 Postage in the Czech Republic

 Ordinary letter up to 20 g / postcard: 13 CZK.

 The Czech Post Office has the exclusive right to operate the service for post up to 50g in weight.
 If you need to send anything heavier, you can choose from tens of Czech and international couriers operating in the Czech Republic.

 All international courier services like DHL, FedEx or UPS are available.
 To send a small printed package within the EU would cost around 1600 CZK for next-day delivery.
 International courier post can be tracked online.